Visa policy of Brazil

 Visitors to Brazil must obtain a visa from one of the Brazilian diplomatic missions unless they are nationals of one of the visa-exempt countries or have the option to obtain an electronic visa.
+Visa exemptions to enter Brazil have generally been reciprocal, on the principle that the other country should similarly offer visa-free entry to Brazilian nationals.

 For stays longer than 90 days or for employment in Brazil, all foreign nationals must have a visa or residency authorization.